 Brandon Tseng, CFO / BD, Co-Founder

 Brandon proudly served in the US Navy for seven years prior to Shield AI.
 He served as a Navy SEAL with two deployments to Afghanistan and one to the Pacific Theater.
 In that role he did lots of great stuff, but will not write about it.
 Previously, he was the assistant chief engineer aboard the USS Pearl Harbor (LSD-52) and deployed to the Persian Gulf.
-He earned his mechanical engineering degree from the United States Naval Academy.
-He is also earning his MBA at Harvard Business School.
+He earned his mechanical engineering degree from the United States Naval Academy and his MBA from Harvard Business School.

 Peter Lommel, Navigation and Autonomy